 12- Become A Professional Travel Companion

-There is a real need for travel companions for the elderly as well as disabled people, children, hearing impaired, visually-impaired or people who are just nervous about flying alone.
+There is a real need for travel companions for the elderly as well as disabled people, children, the hearing impaired, the visually impaired or people who are just nervous about flying alone.

 Just remember, you will be working and probably won’t be able to do any skydiving or climbing Mount Everest, but you will have some time to yourself to explore once in a while, so pick and choose your jobs carefully.

 13. Travel Dating: Date And Travel The World:

-I haven’t tried this nor do I know anybody who has but found it intriguing.
+I haven’t tried this, nor do I know anybody who has but I found it intriguing.
 Watch the video below to see one woman’s experience using the site to find her first class date.